Electrosmog refers to a non-ionizing radiation

 Synergistic effects of EMF

-and other agents
+and other agents would deserve

 more attention as their better understanding can help protecting